Aclevo/cssheet/README.md

 ```html
 <div class="wd-10">
 ```
-This will create a divider with a width of 10%
+This will create a divider with a width of 10vw

 ### (Responsive) height:

-Height lengths: 10%, 25%, 50%, 75%, 100%, auto
+Height lengths (in vh): 10, 25, 50, 75, 100, auto

-Height syntax is `ht-<width>`
+Height syntax is `ht-<height>`

 Example:
 ```html
 <div class="ht-50">
 ```
-This will create a divider with a height of 50%
+This will create a divider with a height of 50vh

 ### Border radius: